Salvation is Created

+Note: The source of the common mistranslation "Salvation is Created" appears to be the 1913 edition by J. Fischer & Bro.

 The keys of B minor and D major are the work's primary key centers, and it is cast in AA’ or two part strophic form.

 Band setting

 Arranged in 1957 by Bruce Houseknecht, a wind band arrangement is considered a standard in the literature.
 Form, phrasing, and meter are all unaltered in the arrangement, but the key was changed to C minor and E-flat major for playability and intonation purposes.